 The potential of synthetic fuels isn’t limited to road traffic.
-In the future it will also be possible to reduce CO2-emissions.
-Together with the Luleå University of Technology, financed by “Swedish Energy Agency” INERATEC works on the produktion of jet fuel based on the waste of swedish forestry.
+In the future, it will also be possible to reduce CO2-emissions.
+Together with the Luleå University of Technology, financed by the “Swedish Energy Agency”, INERATEC is working on on the production of jet fuel, based on the waste of Swedish forestry.

-The goal is the technical and economical approval and the first test flight with the first swedish bio jet fuel in 2021.
-Theorie is reduced into practice.
-This will be a big step to approach the value chain from forestry waste to ready-to-use bio jet fuel.
-This value chain will be reasearched in the project: waste is transformed into gas.
-In the next step the gas is transformed into fuel in the Fischer-Tropsch-Synthesis.
-The maximize the efficiency of the project the transformation of the bio mass is examined: by adding hydrogen (H2), which is produced in the electrolysis of renewable energy double the amount of bio fuels could be made out of the same amount of bio mass.
+The objective is the technical and economical approval and the first test flight with the first Swedish bio jet fuel in 2021.
+Theory is reduced into practice.
+It will be a big step to approach the value chain from forestry waste to ready-to-use bio jet fuel.
+This value chain will be researched in the project: waste is transformed into gas.
+In the next step, the gas is transformed into fuel in the Fischer-Tropsch-Synthesis.
+To maximize the efficiency of the project, the transformation of the bio mass is examined: by adding hydrogen (H2), which is produced in the electrolysis of renewable energy twice the amount of bio-fuels could be made out of the same amount of bio mass.

 The concept looks set to become pathbreaking for sustainable air traffic in Sweden.